Saliva its properties. Saliva. Salivation. The amount of saliva. The composition of saliva. primary secret. Why is saliva viscous and foamy

 Most often, a person notes that saliva has become too viscous, based on subjective sensations.
 It is possible to determine this precisely only in laboratory conditions.

-V normal condition the indicator can fluctuate in the range from 1.5 to 4 cn - measured relative to distilled water.
+AT normal condition the indicator can vary in the range from 1.5 to 4 cn - measured relative to distilled water.

-In laboratory conditions, for this procedure, special device- viscometer.
-At home, you can determine how viscous a person's saliva is using a micropipette (1 ml):
+In the laboratory, this procedure is carried out using special device- viscometer.
+At home, you can determine how viscous a person's saliva is with a micropipette (1 ml):

-1. draw 1 ml of water into a pipette, holding it vertically, record the volume of liquid that will flow out in 10 seconds, repeat the experiment three times;
+1. draw 1 ml of water into the pipette, holding it vertically, record the volume of liquid that will flow out in 10 seconds, repeat the experiment three times;

 3. do a similar procedure with salivary fluid (you need to collect saliva in the morning on an empty stomach);

-5. the ratio of the average volume of water to the average volume of saliva is an indicator of how viscous the saliva is.
+5. The ratio of the average volume of water to the average volume of saliva is a measure of how viscous the saliva is.

-Have healthy person saliva is a clear, slightly cloudy, odorless liquid that does not cause irritation.
+At healthy person saliva is a clear, slightly cloudy, odorless liquid that does not cause irritation.
 Any deviations from the norm act as evidence of dysfunction of any organs or systems.
-Why an adult's saliva thickens, foam or even blood comes out of the mouth - the reasons can be different - from banal dehydration to serious pathological conditions.
+Why does saliva thicken in an adult, foam or even blood comes out of the mouth - the reasons can be different - from banal dehydration to serious pathological conditions.

-Xerotomy is one of the most common causes of thick drooling.
-It is accompanied by severe dryness of the oral cavity, there may be a burning sensation (some patients complain that saliva "pinches" the tongue), sometimes tickling and pain in the throat.
+Xerotomia is one of the most common causes of thick drooling.
+Accompanied by severe dryness of the mouth, there may be a burning sensation (some patients complain that saliva “bites” the tongue), sometimes there is perspiration and pain in the throat.
 It appears due to the development of pathologies.

-In the morning, very thick saliva or frothy mucus appears in the mouth and lips, which also stings the tongue - often the reason lies in the malfunction of the corresponding glands (we recommend reading: why is the tongue red and stinging: how to treat it?).
-When a person has an impaired salivation process, then dry mouth, lips and mucus will be present constantly (we recommend reading: dry mouth: causes and remedies).
-One of the following reasons can lead to this state:
+In the morning, very thick saliva or foamy mucus appears in the mouth and on the lips, which also stings the tongue - often the reason lies in the disruption of the corresponding glands (we recommend reading: why the tongue is red and stings: how to treat?).
+When a person has a disturbed salivation process, then dryness in the mouth, on the lips and mucus will be constantly present (we recommend reading: dry mouth: causes and remedies).
+One of the following reasons can lead to this condition:

 CauseDescriptionNote

-Diseases of the salivary glandsThey increase, become painful.
-Saliva production decreases / we are talking about the extinction of this functionMumps, Mikulich's disease, sialostasis
+Diseases of the salivary glandsIncrease, become painful.
+Saliva production is reduced / we are talking about the extinction of this functionMumps, Mikulich's disease, sialostasis

-Surgical removalThe salivary glands can be removed.Sialoadenitis, salivary stone disease, benign tumors, cysts
+Surgical removalThe salivary glands may be removed.sialoadenitis, salivary stone disease, benign tumors, cysts

 InjuryThere is a rupture of the ducts or tissues of the gland.May be an indication for surgical removal